outsidedav/swift/app_launch/mobile_applaunch.md

 2. Update the Create New Feature and Metrics form with a feature name and description.
 You can also define the feature properties and add metrics to measure the impact of your engagement.
 Click **Bulk edit** to add multiple properties by editing the JSON.
 3. Click **Create**.
 The new feature now appears on the Features panel.
 4. Enable the feature after it is developed.
-5. To enable a feature to be used as an engagement, click the Feature that you have created.
+5. To enable a feature to be used as an engagement, click the Feature that you created.
 6. In the Feature Details window, choose to Update Status of your feature to **Ready**.
 7. Click **Update Status**.
 8. Update your app to include the newly created attributes and feature codes in your iOS app.
 9. The feature is now ready to be used.

-The Feature Details window has an option to export the feature as a JSON file which can be used in the client application to load the default values.
+The Feature Details window has an option to export the feature as a JSON file, which can be used in the client application to load the default values.

 ## Step 4.
 Creating an audience
 {: #step4}